 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file that contains a docket and any documents filed in your court case.
 You are able to access court records via the internet, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains a record of people’s criminal past.
 These databases are connected and you can track criminal convictions from any other state.
-You are able to go to the Mercer County Courthouse and inquire, or check the website.
+You are able to go to the Mercer County Courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if it was in a different state entirely, you may have to pay for a more complete search.

-When you look up a person’s crminal records you can find out if someone has been arrested, charged, or convicted for these crimes:
+When you look up a person’s criminal records you can find out if someone has been arrested, charged, or convicted for these crimes: